Powered by Windows Vista Ultimate

 Removal Instructions

-First time users - In the event you do not wish to continue using the MVPS HOSTS file, you can simply delete the existing HOSTS file and rename HOSTS.MVP to HOSTS (no 3-letter extension) [screenshot of the default HOSTS file]
+First time users - In the event you do not wish to continue using the MVPS HOSTS file, you can simply delete the existing HOSTS file and rename HOSTS.MVP to HOSTS (no 3-letter extension) [default Win8/7]

 Next - reset the DNS Client service that you should have disabled when installing the MVPS HOSTS file.